statbiophys/memory_plasmab_dynamics/README.md

 sudo docker run -p 8888:8888 -v $(pwd):/workspace infer-b-cell-nb
 ```

 The last command execute jupyter, but you still need to link that to your favourite browser.
-You just need to copy one of the two urls printed at terminal below the sentence `Or copy and paste one of these URLs:`, and paste it on your browser.
+You just need to copy the second of the two urls printed at terminal below the sentence `Or copy and paste one of these URLs:`, and paste it on your browser.

 ### Reproducing the figures